xnt/xnt/README.md

 Most of my work time is dedicated to:

-  - having fun at [Utopia Labs ⛩️](https://utopialabs.com), building tools that help organizations accelerate crypto payments
+  - having fun and keeping you safe at [Pinterest ⛩️](https://pinterest.com), as a Staff Software Engineer in the Trust & Safety organization
+  - training and teaching Grok how to code better through x.ai
   - helping startups scale and strengthen their footprint in the Mexican and Canadian engineering communities
   - time-permitting, I also collaborate on independent projects at a high-level, or help with consulting services on remote engineering and culture (which I did since way before it was ~COVID~ cool :smile:) .